pkp/omp-user-guide/en/chapter9/new-submission/catalog.md

 **List of Contributors**: You will listed here as the submitting author.
 Use the *Add Contributor* link to add others.

-You will need to provide their name, contact information, country, user details, and role (e.g., author, translator, etc.).
+In the new window, you will need to provide their name, contact information, country, user details, and role (e.g., author, translator, etc.).

 Use the checkboxes to indicate: